alterNERDtive/the_vault-tweaks/README.md

 2. Close the world again / stop your server.
 3. Find the configuration file in `saves/<world name>/serverconfig/the_vault-tweaks-server.toml` (singleplayer) or `<world name>/serverconfig/the_vault-tweaks-server.toml` (server).
 4. Change accordingly.
 The file is heavily commented.

+Bug fixes are enabled, balance changes disabled by default.

 ## Bug Fixes